-Tropical rare and exotic fruit trees like the European Strawberry tree will readily produce strawberries reliably every year.
-The Strawberry tree is evergreen, and the strawberry fruit matures, when the tree is only five feet tall.
-The unusual Jujube tree has been planted throughout La where it is also called the Chinese date tree.
+Tropical rare and exotic fruit trees like the European Strawberry tree will produce strawberries reliably every year.
+The European Strawberry tree is evergreen, and the strawberry fruit matures, when the tree is only five feet tall.
+The unusual Jujube tree has been planted throughout La., where it is also called the Chinese date tree.
 The Sherwood Jujube tree cultivar originated in La from a chance seedling that mutated from another Jujube cultivar.
-Mayhaw fruit trees are native to Louisiana, and many Mayhaw collectors are now grafting special mayhaws and some collectors exchange scions and mayhaw fruit among themselves.
-The so called 'Japanese plum' tree; is actually a loquat tree that produces a fruit with the color and size of a kumquat, but the La. loquat tree is not a true plum, but it does have a seed (pit) in the center that looks much like a plum tree pit.
-The loquat is an evergreen delicious fruit that can be eaten directly off the loquat tree as fresh fruit, but most often, loquats are made into loquat jam ( see video on the TyTy youtube page, or on tytyga.com.
-Loquat trees are medium sized evergreen shade trees that easily shade autos or homes, and the trees are productive enough to feed plenty of loquats for family and wildlife, even dogs feast on tasty loquats that drop from the tree.
+Mayhaw fruit trees are native to Louisiana, and many Mayhaw collectors are now grafting special mayhaws, and some of these collectors exchange scions and mayhaw fruit among themselves.
+The so called 'Japanese plum' tree; is actually a Japanese loquat tree that produces a yellow fruit with the color and size of a kumquat, but the La. loquat tree is not a true plum, but it does have a seed (pit) in the center that looks much like a plum tree pit.
+The loquat tree is an evergreen tree that produces a delicious fruit that can be eaten directly off the loquat tree as fresh fruit, but most often, loquats are made into loquat jam ( see video on the TyTy, youtube page, or on tytyga.com.
+Loquat trees are medium sized evergreen shade trees that easily shade autos or homes, and the trees are productive enough to mature plenty of loquat fruits for family and wildlife, even our Ty Ty dogs feast on tasty loquats that drop from the tree.